 National Crash Awareness and Reduction Effort by State Police Agencies

 Madisonville, Ky.
-(July 2, 2020) – Kentucky State Police is participating in Operation C.A.R.E (Crash Awareness Reduction Effort) this 4th of July weekend.
-From July 2, 2020 to July 5, 2020, KSP Post 2 troopers will be taking part in a national effort to increase officer presence on Interstate and U.S Highways.
+(February 5, 2021) – The Kentucky State Police (KSP) are participating in Operation C.A.R.E (Crash Awareness Reduction Effort) on Super Bowl Sunday.
+On February 7, 2021, KSP Post 2 Troopers will be taking part in a national effort to increase officer presence on Interstate and U.S Highways.

-KSP troopers and officers will put a high emphasis on all traffic enforcement violations, including speeding, failure to wear safety restraints (seatbelt), impaired/distracted driving, and commercial vehicle enforcement.
-To increase safety on the roads during this nationwide blitz, troopers are encouraged to report all road activity that could be dangerous to others.
+KSP Troopers and Officers will put a high emphasis on all traffic enforcement violations, including speeding, failure to wear safety restraints (seatbelt), impaired/distracted driving, and commercial vehicle enforcement.
+In this nationwide blitz to increase safety on the roads, troopers are encouraged to report all road activity that could be dangerous to others.

-KSP is committed to protecting travelers on our roadways, and troopers will be working tirelessly to keep impaired and dangerous drivers off the road.
-We ask all drivers to do their part to keep our roads safe by obeying Kentucky traffic laws, operating their vehicle with courtesy, and being aware of others while driving.
+KSP is committed to protecting travelers on our roadways, and troopers will be working vigilantly to keep impaired and dangerous drivers off the road.
+We urge drivers to do their part to keep our roads safe by obeying Kentucky traffic laws, operating their vehicle with courtesy, and being aware of others while driving.

-KSP offers drivers the following tips to increase safety awareness on the roads this weekend:
+KSP offers drivers the following tips to increase safety awareness on the roads on Super Bowl Sunday:

 - Buckle Up – Click It or Ticket, ensure everyone in the vehicle is properly restrained.
 It is the law.

 - Move Over for first responders – Kentucky passed a law in 2003 requiring motorists to move to the adjacent lane when approaching an emergency or public safety vehicle.
 If it is impossible or unsafe to change lanes, motorists must slow down and use caution.
 Failure to comply can result in fines, jail time or both.